Peter Luff

-Sir Peter James Luff (born 18 February 1955) is Chair of the National Heritage Memorial Fund and the National Lottery Heritage Fund.
+Sir Peter James Luff (born 18 February 1955) is a British former politician and previous Chair of the National Heritage Memorial Fund and the National Lottery Heritage Fund.
 Formerly a British Conservative Party politician, he was the Member of Parliament (MP) for Mid Worcestershire from 1997 to 2015 and for Worcester from 1992 until 1997.
-He was a junior Defence Minister from 2010 to 2012.
+He was a junior Defence minister from 2010 to 2012.

 Early life

-Peter Luff was born in the Berkshire town of Windsor and attended the local Windsor Grammar School.
-He studied at Corpus Christi College, Cambridge, receiving a Bachelor of Arts (BA) degree in Economics in 1976; as per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree.
+Peter Luff was born in the town of Windsor in Berkshire and attended the local Windsor Grammar School.
+He studied at Corpus Christi College, Cambridge, receiving a Bachelor of Arts (BA) degree in Economics in 1976.

 Before entering parliament, he worked for three years from 1977 as a research assistant to the Conservative MP Peter Walker, before managing Edward Heath's private office for two years from 1980.
 He became the managing director of Good Relations Ltd, a public affairs company, in 1982.

 In 1987, he became a special adviser to the Secretary of State for Trade and Industry, David Young.
 He became a senior consultant for Lowe Bell Communications (later Bell Pottinger Communications) in 1989, before again working for Good Relations from 1990.